codingforentrepreneurs/kubecon23-chi/README.md

 # Workshop Reference for KubeCon 2023 in Chicago

-Complete reference dropping Monday, November 6th before the AM workhop.
+This repo will contain all reference material on Monday, November 6th before the AM workhop.

 If you are attending in person, be sure to: